Precision vs. Recall: Key Differences and Use Cases

 Precision and Recall in Multi-class Classification

 In multi-class classification, precision and recall become more intricate.
 These metrics are vital for evaluating models and boosting accuracy.
-You often manage various categories like product types, user segments, or support ticket classifications.
+You often manage categories like product types, user segments, or support ticket classifications.

 Micro-averaged Metrics